 If you are installing a new roof in Canton or surrounding Cherokee County, contact us online today!

 Generally speaking, roofing felt is a felt paper that is soaked in asphalt and other water resistant compounds to produce a membrane.
-Of course it is a bit more technical, but this is the basic idea behind how felt works.
+Of course, it is a bit more technical than that, but this is the basic idea behind how felt works.
 Felt is commonly sold in either 15# or 30# rolls measuring 36 inches wide.
-Long ago a 15# role actually weighed 15 pounds, but over the years that has changed.
+Long ago, a 15# role actually weighed 15 pounds, but over the years, that has changed.

 To decide which underlayment is the optimum choice for your project, you first have to understand the actual uses of underlayment and what they can and cannot do: